Applied-General-Intelligence-Inc/LexemeExtractor/README.md

 ### Name Definition Files

 A name definition file for the lexer domain is required.
 This file must be a .txt file named with the same name that is provided at the top of each lexeme file (the domain/dialect name).
-For example, if the lexeme file contains "COBOL~IBMEnterprise" as the domain, the application will look for "COBOL~IBMEnterprise.txt".
+For example, if the lexeme file contains `COBOL~IBMEnterprise` as the domain, the application will look for `COBOL~IBMEnterprise.txt`.
 The application searches for name definition files in the following order:

 1. Same directory as the input file
 2. Directory specified by `LEXEME_NAMES_FILES` environment variable